Country Singer Maren Morris Opens Up About Mental Health And Political Views

 “You’re trying to become a new mother and good parent and do everything right and you just feel like you suck at every level,” she explained.

-Her platinum-selling hit song ‘The Bones’ spent 19 weeks at number one on the country music charts, breaking the record for a female solo artist.
+Her platinum-selling hit song “The Bones” spent 19 weeks at No. 1 on the country music charts, breaking the record for a female solo artist.
 Morris felt that the popular song’s lyrics meant more than a love story.

 Morris has been outspoken in her views about certain issues going on within the country on her social media, and openly supports the Black Lives Matter movement, something she feels has not at all negatively impacted her success in the country music world.